PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 Now we have a good set of dashboards to analyse deployment frequency.
 These figures show patching being consistently done each month, with a few more patches deployed in June due to a need to "catch-up" on some patches not applied in previous months.

+# Process Bypass

+The dashboard now contains the main metrics we wanted to measure, so now we can put our minds to the limitations of our measurements, and how they fit into a broader monitoring strategy.

+Here we are only measuring packages that are deployed or patched through a defined, automated, process.
+Any packages deployed outside of this process will not be considered.
+Therefore, tools that monitor specific properties for all items on the runtime system can be a useful complement to these measurements, providing assurances for properties like version freshness, number of CVEs and allowing to make some judgements on overall vulnerability.
+To highlight this, the dashboard includes a panel using the [kube-trivy-exporter](https://github.com/kaidotdev/kube-trivy-exporter) to display the number of images with critical CVEs.

 # Conclusion

 We now have a dashboard that shows how well our process of automated patching is working!
 At least, how well it's working *in terms of its cadence*.

-This dashboard covers both Deployment lead time and deployment frequency, making up half of the DORA metrics (link: TODO).
+This dashboard covers both Deployment lead time and deployment frequency, making up half of the DORA metrics.
 So we know now about the cadence of our deployments.
 We are able to track improvements or deterioration over time.
-We still don't necessarily know about their riskiness.
-It would be interesting to explore how these queries can be augmented with additional monitoring data to measure Deployment Success Rate and MTTR, which is the other half of the picture.
-In the Continuous Delivery model, we want to automate delivery to go fast, but also to eliminate errors.
-Going faster without a focus on releasing more safely can lead to a less reliable service.

-Another important angle to look at is the completeness of the data.
-In the queries we used in this post, we used our knowledge about the structure of the deployment process to gather data.
-However, this cannot tell us about the coverage of the deployment process.
-Is the process working correctly for every package, and is the process even used for every package?
-Are there packages installed outside this process?
-Tools that monitor specific properties for all items on the runtime system can be a useful complement to these measurements, providing assurances for properties like version freshness, number of CVEs and (relatedly) an overall vulnerability score.
+Over the months I've been using the dashboard it has given me a nudge to be more attentive to new patch deployments whenever I have been neglecting them.

-The Grafana dashboard built in this post can be imported from [here](https://grafana.com/grafana/dashboards/14970), and uses a Postgres datasource called `askgit`.
+The Grafana dashboard built in this post can be imported from [here](https://grafana.com/grafana/dashboards/14970), using a Postgres datasource called `askgit`.